daphotron/teampicker/README.md

 ```

 ## Functionality

-* Start the app
+- ~~Start the app~~
-* Pick number of people
+- ~~Pick number of people~~
-* Pick number of teams
+- ~~Pick number of teams~~
-- Click Start Picking
+- ~~Click Start Picking~~
-- Number of backfacing cards match the number of people
+- ~~Number of backfacing cards match the number of people~~
+- ~~Selecting a card shows user the color they selected~~
-- Number of frontfacing card colors match the number of teams
+- Number of frontfacing card colors match the number of teams, 10 teams maximum
+- Restart from defaults
+- Restart remembering previously selected number of people and teams
-- Selecting a card shows user the color they selected
+- Selecting a card again flips the card back over again
-- Restart

 ## Bugs
 - number of teams should not exceed number of people / 2

+## Design
+- 3 card wide column
+- Center cards responsively
+- Improve animations upon selection